EasyJet to defer delivery of 24 Airbus planes, hold shareholder meeting

 Lundgren added that the airline had 24 leases up for renewal over the next 16 months, “which gives us another level of flexibility to respond to future demand.”

-EasyJet said that following a notice to requisition a general meeting on behalf of Haji-Ioannou’s easyGroup, it intended to call a general meeting, but did not give a date.

-Reporting by Alistair Smout; Editing by Alexandra Hudson
+Reporting by Alistair Smout; Editing by Alexandra Hudson, Kirsten Donovan